Winterbourne Bassett is a small village of around 160 people in Wiltshire, about 6 miles southwest of Swindon and 7 miles northwest of Marlborough.

 There are still plenty of improvements to complete over the next twelve months but the community have made an excellent start.

-The community approached Pub is The Hub for advice and applied for a Community Services Fund grant for a community garden project.
-The funding helped towards clearing the pub garden, preparing the ground and purchasing some play equipment to be installed.
+The community approached Pub is The Hub for advice and applied for two Community Services Fund grants for a community garden project and a digital hub – they were successful in obtain both grants of £3,000 each.
+Outside, the funding helped towards clearing the pub garden, preparing the ground and purchasing some play equipment.
+Inside the funding has paid for a screen and digital projection so that the community can hold meetings, run training courses and film screenings.

 |Contribution from the community||£2,000|